Alii2121/Jenkins/README.md

 -----------

-### create free style pipeline and link it to private git repo(inside it create directory and create file with "hello world")
+## 4- Create free style pipeline and link it to private git repo(inside it create directory and create file with "hello world")

 - Provide Repo URL then porivde credentials as Usrname and Password but use ***Access Token***